H2CO3/Sparkling/doc/jsapi.md

    value still seems to be accessible, it may (and usually does) hold a now-invalid reference to something, thanks to the indexing system the API internally uses for converting between Sparkling and JavaScript values.
+ - `reset()` resets the interpreter: it cleans all globals and sets up a completely new execution context.
+Invalidates indices in the same manner `freeAll()` does.

 Usage example:
 --------------